-The IASB has issued the following amendments to IFRSs and one new Interpretation that are first effective for the current accounting period of the Group and the Company:
+The IASB has issued a number of amendments to IFRSs that are first effective for the current accounting period of the Group.
+None of these developments have had a material effect on how the Group's result and financial position for the current or prior periods have been prepared or presented.